psychemedia/island-storynotes/carus-wilson/20-tempters-and-tempted.md

 A hustling was now observed in the crowd, and it was announced amidst much confusion that some gentleman wished to reply to some of Mr. Pinnock's observations.

-The Chairman— "Come forward, Mr. Mollett, we will hear what you bave to s ay, or any oiher gentleman of the company."
+The Chairman— "Come forward, Mr. Mollett, we will hear what you have to say, or any other gentleman of the company."

 W. Mollett, Esq. then got upon the platform, amidst an indescribable volley of hooting, jeering, cheering, and whistling, and observed, the words he had to say did not refer to the special object of the meeting.
 Mr. Pinnock had said— "The objects of their Town Mission had been abused by the parties connected with it turning it into an institution for spy purposes"— (renewed uproar.
 Mr. Pinnock explaining that what he said was, "These gentlemen may have turned a Town Mission into an association for the purposes of scandal").